What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

-Students should have access to a keyboard or piano for practice between classes, plus material; one or two printed books as decided in class (approx. cost £10 each).
+Students should have access to a keyboard or piano for practice between classes plus material, usually one or two printed books (approx. cost £10 each).

 When I've finished, what course can I do next?